throughput-ec/throughput_vue/README.md

 # Throughput Annotation Vue.js Application

 This application connects to the Throughput annotation graph database.
-The database itself uses a data model based on the [W3C Annotation standard](), although modified to fit the graph database model we have developed, and further modified for several use-cases to fit with unser interaction models.
+The database itself uses a data model based on the [W3C Annotation standard](), although modified to fit the graph database model we have developed, and further modified for several use-cases to fit with user interaction models.

 ## Contributors

-This project is an open project, and contributiosn are welcome from anyone.
+This project is an open project, and contributions are welcome from anyone.
 All contributors to this project are bound by a [code of conduct](CODE_OF_CONDUCT.md).
 Please review and follow this code of conduct as part of your contribution.

   * [Simon Goring](http://goring.org) [![orcid](https://img.shields.io/badge/orcid-0000--0002--2700--4605-brightgreen.svg)](https://orcid.org/0000-0002-2700-4605)